How much do home renovations cost?

 - Structural issues.
 You never know what you’ll find during a remodel until you open the walls or floors.
 There could be rot, pests, electrical issues, or water damage.
 Especially in an older home, be prepared for these surprise costs.

 - Getting up to code.
 Inspectors can be part of renovation planning, so look for issues you might need to address.
 Your house may have been built before standards were put in place or by someone unfamiliar with local codes.
 Find out what inspections your renovation may need and what standards you might be required to meet.

 Home renovations can help you enjoy your home more

 According to The National Association of REALTORS®, 74 percent of homeowners have a greater desire to be in their home and 65 percent have increased their enjoyment after a remodeling project.
 While you want to get a good value, enjoying your home is priceless.

-Here are some top projects that appeal not only to buyers, but have a high resale value and consumer satisfaction rating according to the latest 2019 Remodeling Impact Survey.
+Here are some top projects that appeal, not only to buyers, but also have a high resale value and consumer satisfaction rating, according to the latest 2019 Remodeling Impact Survey.

 - Complete kitchen renovation.
-After completing the project, 93% of consumers have a greater desire to remain in their home.
+After completing the project, 93 percent of consumers have a greater desire to remain in their homes.

 - Kitchen upgrade.
-After completing the project, 85% of consumers have a greater desire to remain in their home.
-This improvement often helps close a sale too.
+After completing the project, 85 percent of consumers have a greater desire to remain in their homes.
+This improvement often helps close a sale, too.

 - HVAC replacement.
-There was an 85% value recovered from the project.
+There was an 85 percent value recovered from the project.

-Whatever home improvement projects you tackle, proper planning, budgeting, and realistic goals will help you set expectations to ensure the investment, time and value are well worth it.
+Whatever home improvement projects you tackle, proper planning, budgeting, and realistic goals will help you set expectations to ensure that the investment, time, and value are well worth it.